 One of the more common issues many dieters experience is reaching a plateau.
 This is the point in your weight loss journey where progress levels off and slows down.
 You may notice your weight loss stops, a change in your energy levels and food cravings.

 If you’ve experienced this while practicing a keto diet, you’re likely familiar with what a keto plateau feels like–and you’re not alone.
-It can be very frustrating, but we’re here to offer some hope and suggestions for breaking that keto plateau to achieve your goals.

 Why Does a Weight Loss Plateau Happen?

 Keto dieters are often susceptible to plateaus because of the dramatic way they lose weight, which is related to low carbohydrate intake.
 Low carb intake is associated with water loss, which is a significant part of the initial weight loss a keto dieter will experience.

 As your body reaches ketosis (which may take up to a week), it begins to burn fat for fuel.
 You may also experience minor muscle loss as you lose weight, which may lead to a lower metabolic rate, and thus, a slower rate of weight loss.

 This may feel like you've leveled out, but if you’re still noticing steady weight loss, you have not yet hit a keto plateau.
 A true weight loss plateau occurs when a total halt to weight loss or weight gain occurs, often as a result of changing nutritional or exercise needs.

 Here are some reasons you may hit a plateau.

 Often, our minds grow accustomed to the little “cheat,” snacks and other indulgences that we lose track of how much is okay to eat.
 It seems like an obvious reason, but for many keto dieters, they may not actually be in ketosis.
 They may think they’re in ketosis because they’re eating a low-carb high-fat (LCHF) diet, which will likely warrant weight loss, but are eating too many carbs to classify as keto.